bitnami/charts/bitnami/wordpress/README.md

 ### External database support

-Sometimes, you may want to have WordPress connect to an external database rather than installing one inside your cluster, e.g. to use a managed database service, or to use a single database server for all your applications.
-To do this, the chart allows you to specify credentials for an external database with the [`externalDatabase` parameter](#parameters).
+You may want to have WordPress connect to an external database rather than installing one inside your cluster.
+Typical reasons for this are to use a managed database service, or to share a common database server for all your applications.
+To achieve this, the chart allows you to specify credentials for an external database with the [`externalDatabase` parameter](#parameters).
 You should also disable the MariaDB installation with the `mariadb.enabled` option.
 Here is an example:

 ```console
 mariadb.enabled=false